Lump Sum Allowances

 What you need to consider: There is an exception if you took benefits before 6 April 2006 and have taken no more since.
 In that case, the deduction is 25% of the value of your pension in payment.
 The value of the pension in payment is the annual payment at the time benefits are first taken after 6 April 2024 multiplied by 25.

-Unless you have been paid a serious ill-health lump sum under the old Lifetime Allowance rules (so before 6 April 2024) in which case the deduction is 100% of the value of benefits paid.
+Unless you have been paid a serious ill-health lump sum under the old lifetime allowance rules (so before 6 April 2024) in which case the deduction is 100% of the Serious ill Health benefits paid.

 Overseas Transfer Allowance